Bgillgrist/Bgillgrist.github.io/bayesian-regression/README.md

 # Bayesian Linear Regression Project

 A Bayesian logistic regression model predicting the win percentage of NFL teams from cap space management.
+I completed this project in 2024 in my Bayesian statistics class at the Univeristy of South Carolina.

 # Project Summary: